aws-samples/aws-modernization-with-cloud-one-network-security/content/60_Conclusions_and_Results/_index.md

 Get started with Network Security and embrace the simplicity of cloud-native network protection, so you can protect your network where you need it, without disrupting your business applications or processes.

-For more information on Network Security, please visit [Trend Micro Cloud One™ – Network Security](https://www.trendmicro.com/en_ae/business/products/hybrid-cloud/cloud-one-network-security.html)
+For more information on Network Security, please visit [Trend Cloud One™ – Network Security](https://www.trendmicro.com/en_ae/business/products/hybrid-cloud/cloud-one-network-security.html)

-Want to learn about the other valuable Trend Micro Cloud One solutions? please visit [Trend Micro Cloud One™](https://www.trendmicro.com/cloudone)
+Want to learn about the other valuable Trend Micro Cloud One solutions? please visit [Trend Cloud One™](https://www.trendmicro.com/cloudone)